Chainpilot-Org/Chainpilot-Org/README.md

 # Chainpilot

 Think of ChainPilot as the Zapier for blockchain folks - but a lot more welcoming.
-It’s a no-code, drag-and-drop platform that lets you connect on-chain events (like wallet transactions, NFT mints, smart contract actions) to off-chain moves (emails, Discord alerts, webhooks)—without writing a single line of code.
+It’s a no-code, drag-and-drop platform that lets you connect on-chain events (like wallet transactions, NFT mints, smart contract actions) to off-chain moves (emails, Discord alerts, webhooks) - without writing a single line of code.

 Here’s what you can do in seconds:
 	•	📨 “When my wallet gets ETH, ping me via email.”